 - The den, the room where we’re using the sectional, is a converted bedroom.
 The measurements of the room are 13’9″ x 13’2″.
 Since the sectional is pushed into the corner, we still have plenty of floor space and walkways to access the three sets of doors in the room.

-- We want our home to be livable, so nothing is considered precious.
+- We want our home to be welcoming and livable, so nothing is considered precious.
 Our den is the room where we watch movies, read, watch football, etc. So, it’s seen it’s fair share of popcorn, food, drinks and more!

 - Since our den is our secondary living space, it doesn’t get daily use like our sofas do (at least not from humans).
 But, with that being said, the sectional has still been used quite a bit over the past seven months!